aristanetworks/avd/ansible_collections/arista/avd/roles/eos_cli_config_gen/docs/tables/management-security.md

                 # "7" = obfuscated,
                 # "8a" = AES-256-GCM encrypted.
                 token_type: <str; "0" | "7" | "8a"; default="7">

+                # Username for HTTP Basic Authentication.
                 username: <str>

+                # Password for HTTP Basic Authentication.
                 secret: <str>

                 # Encoding type of the token: